Making Their List

 4 min readMay 6, 2021

-According to a transcript filed in another case,¹ the answer is that Susan Lehman — an advocate in the Sex Crimes Unit of the Portland Police Bureau — gave M.S.G. a list of attorney names to choose from.
-M.S.G. stated that he “chose the very top person which happened to be Lori Deveny.”
+The answer was discovered in a transcript¹ filed in a related case.
+Susan Lehman — an advocate in the Sex Crimes Unit of the Portland Police Bureau — gave M.S.G a list of “attorney names to choose from,” for some unknown purpose.
+M.S.G. has since stated that he “chose the very top person which happened to be Lori Deveny.”

-That sounds perfectly reasonable until one examines the list that Lehman provided to M.S.G., which was obtained directly from the Portland Police Bureau through public records request.
+That list was recently obtained directly from the PPB through a public records request.

-According to the document’s metadata, the list that Lehman gave M.S.G. was created and modified once on November 13, 2014 — just one day before he met with Lori Deveny and signed a retainer agreement with her.
-The document was also created around the same date that M.S.G. provided testimony about Bean to the grand jury.
+Upon examination, the list Lehman gave M.S.G was created and modified once on November 13, 2014 — just one day before M.S.G. met with Deveny and signed her retainer agreement, and around the same time that M.S.G. provided testimony about Bean to the grand jury.

 Incorrect hyperlink still embedded in the Portland Police Bureau list of attorneys.

-Deveny is the only attorney on the list with two phone numbers, her cell phone clearly identified, and no email address or website listed.
-Deveny’s name is also misspelled.
+Deveny is the only attorney on the list with two phone numbers, her cell phone clearly identified, and without an email address.
+Deveny’s name is also misspelled, giving the document a hasty and unofficial quality.

-Additional details about Susan Lehman, her list, and the arrangement can be found in the transcript on file — that of a “confidential taped statement” that M.S.G. gave to Portland Police Bureau Detective Jeff Myers in January 2019.
+Additional details — about Susan Lehman, her list, and her efforts to unite Deveny and the minor — can be found in the “confidential taped statement” which M.S.G. gave to PPB Detective Jeff Myers in January 2019.

-Of particular note is that Lehman told M.S.G. “what a great person [Deveny] was” and advised him that he “was supposed to shake hands.”
-Of far greater concern is that apparently M.S.G. didn’t understand — in 2015 or 2019 — precisely what he needed an attorney for or why he was being steered toward hiring one:
+Of particular note is that Lehman told M.S.G. “what a great person [Deveny] was” and advised him that he “was supposed to shake hands” with her.
+Of far greater concern is that M.S.G. apparently didn’t understand — in 2014 or 2019 — precisely what he needed an attorney for, or why he was being steered toward hiring one:

-Transcript of a confidential recorded statement between Portland Police Bureau Detective Jeff Myers and M.S.G.
+Transcript of a confidential statement between Portland Police Bureau Detective Jeff Myers and M.S.G.

-It is unclear if it is the Portland Police Bureau’s standard practice to provide minor sex abuse victims with individually hand-crafted lists of attorneys, escort them to the lawyer’s office of their “choosing,” and then fail to fully explain what was happening or why they were there.
-It is also unclear if it is the Bureau’s usual practice to do those things without an adult guardian present to support and inform a decision that was certain to have lasting consequences for the minor.
+Is it the Portland Police Bureau’s usual practice to provide minor sex abuse victims with individually hand-crafted lists of attorneys, escort them to the lawyer’s office of their “choosing,” and then fail to explain what was happening or why they were there?

-The Portland Police Bureau, Susan Lehman, and Lori Deveny (or her attorney) did not respond to my requests for comments for this story.
+The Portland Police Bureau, Susan Lehman, and Lori Deveny/her attorney did not respond to my requests for comments for this story.

 ¹ The transcript was attached to a declaration filed in the criminal case brought against Bean’s former attorney, Derek Ashton.
 See Lane County Circuit Court case 19CR71031.